BahaaAlnabeeh/Saudi_Football_Platform-App/README.md

 The application was developed using the Flutter framework with API integration to make the application available for both Android and iOS systems.

 There are many other features amazing.
-Please contact me for full details at email: alnbyhbha@gmail.com.
+Please contact me for full details

 Some App Screens:-